clj-grenada/grenada-spec/GrenadaFormats.md

    keeping track of six different data structures, but might also introduce duplicated control structures for splicing apart the different kinds of entities in various corners of the code.
 Have to see how this plays out.
+ - Actually it's many more than six now, since we have all the different kinds of Defs.
+ - I've found that keeping track of different data structures is a pain.
+There can be many things common in the processing and you have to jump hoops in order to avoid too much duplicate code.
+It was easier to have everything in one linear data structure, process it linearly and have little branch-outs when parts of the processing have to be different.
+ - But I guess it depends on how many data structures you have to deal with at the time and how much common and non-common processing there is.

 ## In-memory

 Notes:

  - We need some sort of indication of which format we're dealing with when we just get a data structure.
-Possibilities:
-    - Put them in a record.
-    - Make a vector `[:hierarchical {…}]`.
+So maybe introduce guten-tag tag types for that.
  - Formats might evolve.
-So in addition to the "which format", we might also need information about the version of the format.
+So in addition to the "which format", we might also need information about the version of the format. – Might get messy.
- - Should try out Guten-tag.

 ### In-memory, hierarchical

- - In a way that data about an entity can be lookup up by
+ - In a way that data about an entity can be looked up with

    ```clojure
    (get-in data ["org.clojure" "clojure" "1.6.0" "clj" "clojure.core" :this])
    ```

-   and its children by
+   and its children with

    ```clojure
    (-> data